mehulagg/gitlab/doc/user/project/code_owners.md

 Optional sections in the code owners file are currently treated as optional only when changes are submitted via merge requests.
-If a change is submitted directly to the protected branch, approval from code owner will be required, even if the section in question is marked as optional.
+If a change is submitted directly to the protected branch, approval from code owners will still be required, even if the section in question is marked as optional.
 We plan to change this in a future iteration as part of [GitLab#297638](https://gitlab.com/gitlab-org/gitlab/-/issues/297638) where direct pushes to the protected branch will be allowed for sections marked as optional.